bbc/peaks.js/CONTRIBUTING.md

 Contributions are welcomed and encouraged.
 If you're thinking of fixing a bug or writing a new feature, please first read the following guidelines.

+## Asking questions

+* We welcome questions on how to use Peaks.js.
+Please check the [Frequently Asked Questions](doc/faq.md) in case your question is already answered there.

 ## Making changes

-* Before creating a pull request, we prefer that you first discuss the change you want to make, either by raising an issue, or contacting us directly, e.g, [by email](mailto:irfs@bbc.co.uk).
+* Before creating a pull request, we prefer that you first discuss the change you want to make, either by raising an issue, or contacting us directly, e.g., [by email](mailto:irfs@bbc.co.uk).

 * Please check our [development plan](https://github.com/bbc/peaks.js/projects/1), which shows the current and planned changes.